vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 ### 8. Prepare genesis file
 We recommend doing this at the beginning of the upgrade procedure, but this can happen at any point before validators start the network.
 After the genesis is prepared, all the validators must use the same `genesis.json` file.

-To load the checkpoint, find more information in the [restart network guide](../how-to/restart-network.md#load-checkpoint)
+To load the checkpoint, find more information in the [restart network guide](../how-to/restart-network.md#load-checkpoint).

-1. One of the validator will adjust [the genesis file ↗](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json) in the [Vega Protocol networks repository ↗](https://github.com/vegaprotocol/networks).
+1. One of the validators will need to adjust [the genesis file ↗](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json) in the [Vega Protocol networks repository ↗](https://github.com/vegaprotocol/networks).
 2. The person responsible for updating genesis needs to create a PR with changes.
 3. All of the validators need to accept changes and approve the PR.
 4. Approved PR must be merged by one of the validators.

 ### 9. Download new genesis file
 After creating a backup and preparing a new genesis file, put it on your server.
 All the validators **must** use the same genesis file.